-I am a sixty year old mother of three and grandmother of five.
-You don’t get to my age without having made a few wrong decisions and I’ve made my share.
+I am a mother of three and grandmother of five.
+You don’t get to my age (60 at the time of writing this post) without having made a few wrong decisions and I’ve made my share.
 But along the way, there have been a some right ones too and sometimes a decision turns out to be so very right that you just can’t believe your luck.

 “I never thought they wouldn’t,” she replied.